Kingaroy-based Plenty Foods has released a super high oleic safflower oil, set to shake up the $920 million edible oil category.

 Walnut oil | Unrefined | 320°F | 160°C |

-You will note that refining oils tends to increase the smoke point as impurities and free fatty acids are removed.
-You can see multiple occasions where the refined oil has a higher smoke point than the unrefined oil in the above table.
+Refined oils tends to have a higher smoke point as impurities and free fatty acids are removed during the refining process.
+There are multiple instances in the above table where the refined version of an oil has a higher smoke point than its unrefined counterpart.

-Another point to consider is that when frying very little oil penetrates the food and so even if smoke point is exceeded, the toxins formed are unlikely to enter into the component that is eaten in any quantity.
-Drying the food after frying to remove the external oil also reduces toxin intake if the smoke point has been exceeded.
+Another point to consider is that when frying, very little oil penetrates the food.
+So even if an oil’s smoke point is exceeded, the toxins formed are unlikely to enter into the the part of the food that is eaten in any quantity.
+Drying the food after frying to remove the external oil also reduces toxin absorption if the smoke point has been exceeded.

-As far as the loss of health attributes is concerned, tocopherols (includes Vitamin E) are destroyed or inactivated at 180°C while phenols (anti-oxidants such as the bitter component oleuropein) are more resistant to heat and will be retained at higher temperatures.
+As far as potential loss of health benefits is concerned, tocopherols (includes Vitamin E) are destroyed or inactivated at 180°C while phenols (anti-oxidants such as the bitter component oleuropein) are more resistant to heat and will be retained at higher temperatures.

 Related News